tjhelton/js-sc/scripts/inspections/schedules/delete_all_schedules/README.md

     ```bash
     node index.mjs

-2. Check the output.csv file for the status of each site ID + newName:
+2. Check the output.csv file for the status of each schedule deletion:

 | scheduleId | status |
 |--------|--------|